sophiajt/jntrnr.github.io/_posts/2015-11-20-convert-csharp-to-rust.md

 There may be a more Rust-native way of doing it.
 Personally, I think it'd be nice to be able to read directly into a Vec, so you could elide that step.

-With that, the file is loaded.
-At first, I followed the C# exactly, and return a struct that would represent the cartridge.
-Later on, I would refactor this as I tried to improve my program structure and simplify ownership, as we'll see later.

 ## Side-by-side porting

 One of the first things I did after I had file loading in place was to start porting over the CPU emulation.
 Because I wanted the code to be fairy clean, I opted to not do a literal port.
 Instead, I opened two separate editor windows: one for the original C# source, and one for the new Rust source.
 Tedious, but I hoped that a port focused on what would fit better with Rust would be less error-prone.